2-min scorecardSee what your manual month-end close is actually costing you

 Wire deposit reconciliation to the bank connector

 Connect your bank (Plaid or direct) and Go Fig matches Square deposit batches to bank-posted credits.
-Fees and chargebacks are reconciled to the underlying payments, so the weekly reconciliation that used to take hours runs as a standing flow.
+Fees and chargebacks are reconciled to the underlying payments, so the weekly reconciliation that used to take hours runs as a standing workflow.

 Common Questions About Square Integration